Java programmer expert

 Source : https://commons.wikimedia.org/wiki/Category:Animations_of_sort_algorithms

-Animation of the Counting sort algorithm can be found for example on this page.
+Counting sort animation can be found on this page.

-Now we will show a simple implementation of the Counting sort algorithm in Java.
-CountingSort.java
+We will now show a simple implementation of the counting sort algorithm in Java.

 package sorting;